TV Brasília: Beginnings (1960–1972)

-Local consolidation (1968-1973)
+Local consolidation (1968–1973)

-In January 1968, TV Brasília launched the commercial-free Linha Direta.
-At the request of the artistic director of the time, Emílio Cerri, on June 15, 1968, TV Brasília exhibited Elis Especial, which featured singer Elis Regina performing for the benefit of the Festa dos Estados.
+In January 1968, TV Brasília launched the commercial-free Linha Direta, where there would be no commercials in its airing.

+At the request of the artistic director at the time, Emílio Cerri, on June 15, 1968, TV Brasília broadcast Elis Especial, which featured singer Elis Regina performing for the benefit of the Festa dos Estados.

-In 1969, TV Brasília invested heavily in the art department and launched successful programs with high local approval, such as A Caminho da Grande Chance, which was rated highly by the Brazilian Institute of Public Opinion and Statistics.
+In 1969, TV Brasília invested heavily in its art department and launched successful programs with high local approval, such as A Caminho da Grande Chance, which was rated highly by the Brazilian Institute of Public Opinion and Statistics.

+On April 1, 1970, the station launched Seis no Lance, presented by Nilson Nelson at 12:45pm.
+The daily sports program included appearances from key players and replayed highlights of soccer matches.
+It was unique for its calm, slow-paced atmosphere.